Shopify/hydrogen-v1/packages/hydrogen/src/components/ModelViewer/README.md

 ## GraphQL fragment

-The following fragment is available as a string for your GraphQL query using `Model3DFragment` or `ModelViewer.Fragment`.
+The following fragment is available as a string for your GraphQL query using `Model3DFragment` from `@shopify/hydrogen/fragments`.
 Using this fragment ensures that you have all the data necessary for rendering the `Model3D` component.

 ```graphql
 fragment Model3DFragment on Model3d {